maxcom/lor-jamwiki/jamwiki-war/src/main/webapp/README.txt

 this virtual wiki is then of the form "http://<server>/<context>/en/Topic".
 To create a new virtual wiki the following steps are required:

-1. Access the admin console at http://<server>/<context>/en/Special:Admin.
+1. Access the Special:VirtualWiki page (JAMWiki 0.9.0+) or for earlier JAMWiki releases, access the Special:Maintenance page.
 2. Scroll down to the "add virtual wiki" box, enter a name (one word, no spaces) and click add.
+A database record for the virtual wiki will be created, but the virtual wiki will not yet be active.
 3. Shut down the web application server.
 4. Edit the web application web.xml file.
 There will be a mapping of the
    form: